 What is a Dementia Adviser?

 In Oxfordshire, Dementia Advisers work alongside GP surgeries and specialist memory clinics.
-Once diagnosed with dementia, you can refer yourself to an Adviser by contacting the Dementia Oxfordshire support line (Tel: 01865 410 210) , or you may be referred to one by your doctor or a social worker.
+If you are diagnosed with dementia, you can refer yourself to an Adviser by contacting the Dementia Oxfordshire support line (Tel: 01865 410 210), or you may be referred to one by your doctor or a social worker.
 Once referred, the Dementia Adviser assigned to you will make arrangements to find out more about your individual circumstances.
 This may be by telephone, email or a planned face-to-face meeting.

 Dementia Advisers are an integral part of the Dementia Support Services offered by the Oxfordshire Clinical Commissioning Group (CCG) and Oxfordshire County Council (OCC).
-This service is free to people living with dementia and their families and to others providing unpaid care.
+This service is free for:

 What to expect

 No two family situations are the same, and no two people with dementia have exactly the same needs or experiences.
 The job of the dementia adviser is to start by listening to your specific concerns, how the symptoms of dementia are affecting your life and what is most important to you in your life.
 For more information about our approach, click here.

 - Agree a time and method of contact with you.

 - Listen to and answer any questions you or your family may have relating to your diagnosis, available healthcare services, medical treatments and non-medical support (e.g. social/wellbeing groups, support groups etc.).

 - Tailor a personal information plan with you that will include specific details about access to the available services in your area.

 Your Dementia Adviser will offer to make contact with you again every 6 months to see how you are doing and if you require any further support.
 You can of course contact your Dementia Adviser at any time if you have any concerns they might be able to help with.